mmjulkowska/Salt_NV_RootApp/README.md

 ## Salt_NV_RootApp

 This Application was build as a supplement to the paper ["Genetic components of root architecture remodeling in response to salt"](http://www.plantcell.org/content/early/2017/11/07/tpc.16.00680) by _Magdalena M. Julkowska Iko Koevoets, Selena Mol, Huub Hoefsloot, Richard Feron, Mark A. Tester, Joost J.B.
-Keurentjes, Arthur Korte, Michel A. Haring, Gert-Jan de Boer, Christa Testerink._
+Keurentjes, Arthur Korte, Michel A. Haring, Gert-Jan de Boer, Christa Testerink._ Published in [Plant cell, DOI: https://doi.org/10.1105/tpc.16.00680](http://www.plantcell.org/content/early/2017/11/07/tpc.16.00680)

 The manuscript is currently undergoing a review process.
 The App was build to allow interactive exploration of the natural variation in Root System Architecture of Arabidopsis thaliana.